I assume you want to become a pilot in the shortest time and work as a professional pilot to make a living.

 Some pilots say instrument flight training is the most challenging part of training.

-To become an instrument-rated pilot would take around three months.
+Becoming an instrument-rated pilot would take around three months.

 - Private pilot licensing = 3 months;